 19. What’s a Transformer?

-A Transformer is a convenient way to encapsulate common operations in a reusable way.
+is a convenient way to encapsulate common operations in a reusable way.
 This encapsulated logic can be tested in isolation, which is easier, and further simplifies the tests of all chains that use it.
 For example if you find yourself repeating a sequence of operators multiple times in your code (e.g. .map(user -> user.age).filter(age -> age > 18)), this logic can be factored out in a UserLegalAgeTransformer.
-It can be reused in the chains like this .compose(new UserLegalAgeTransformer()).
+It can be reused in the chains like this .compose(new UserLegalAgeTransformer())

 20. Describe the most complex chain you’ve implemented?
 What was the tricky bit there?